Akuli/pastetray/README.md

 dpaste supports syntax highlighting, so it needs a default syntax and a dictionary of possible syntax choices.
-In `syntax_choices`, the keys will be the displayed names of the syntax highlightings and one of the values will be given to the paste function. `default_syntax` is one of `syntax_choices` keys and it will be selected by default.
+In `syntax_choices`, the keys will be the displayed names of the syntax highlightings and one of the values will be given to the paste function. `syntax_default` is one of `syntax_choices` keys and it will be selected by default.
 You should set it to the pastebin's equivalent of plain text.